 There is no application for free breakfast or after-school snacks or dinner.
 To apply for a free or reduced-price lunch, fill out the Free and Reduced-Price Meal (FARM) Application, which is sent home at the beginning of each school year.
 Otherwise, pick up an application at the school, complete the application online at dcps.dc.gov/publication/free-and-reduced-priced-meals-farm-application, or print and mail or fax it to: The Office of Food & Nutrition Services, Attn: Nadine James, 1200 First St., NE, 9th Floor, Washington, DC 20002; Fax: (202) 727-2512.
-For questions about FARM, call (202) 299-2159 or email .
+For questions about FARM, call (202) 299-2159 or email farm.dcps@dc.gov.
 To find a D.C.
-Free Summer Meals Location, text "FOOD" to 877-877, call 1-866-3-HUNGRY, or visit .
+Free Summer Meals Location, text "FOOD" to 877-877, call 1-866-3-HUNGRY, or visit fns.usda.gov/summerfoodrocks.

-J. Child Support
+K. Child Support